-The next Baptism Preparation Class will be held on Saturday, June 17 from 9:00 – 11:00 am in the Religious Education library, located in the St. Paul School on the second floor.
-In order to register for the class, kindly contact the Parish Office at 313.885.8855 or complete and submit the online form on this page.
+Baptism Preparation Class is held on the third Saturday of every month from 9:00 – 11:00 am in the Religious Education Library, located in the St. Paul School on the second floor.
+Kindly contact the Parish Office at 313.885.8855 to check the class schedule and register or complete and submit the online Baptism Preparation Form.

 Where are baptisms held at St. Paul?